outdreamer/build-a-cure/docs/tasks/new_solution_automation_workflows.md

 - add to solution automation workflows

+    - apply useful structures to each other (like error-neutralizing structures & interaction structures) in a useful structure (like an input-output sequence or integration structure) to generate probably successful solution structures
+      - example:
+        - the 'balance of power' structures present in some government structures has a default 'error-correcting' structure built-in, to prevent any one component from becoming too powerful (avoiding the error structure of 'centralized power')
+        - interaction structures (like input-output sequences) are useful on their own to reduce the solution space, and connecting them to the problem/solution is a good workflow
+        - this workflow can be improved by adding error-neutralizing (optimization) structures & other useful structures, in a way that allows them to be validly connected (such as an input-output sequence or merged/integrated structure)

     - apply structures of useful structures and derive their interaction rules to generate a solution automtion workflow to guide the interface queries that can optimally be executed on these structures
       - example:
         - useful structures like cost/benefit, input-output sequence, supply/demand, power/complexity/balance are alternate structures that capture a high ratio of variation